andersm9/Meraki-Computer-Vision/README.md

 6. The results are forwarded in MQTT to an MQTT Broker, along with the snapshot URL
 7. The MQTT Broker forwards this (along with the earlier details around People Count and Luminosity) to NodeRED&#39;s Graphical User Interface
 8. The information is presented by NodeRED, including the snapshot image URL
-9. NodeRED requests the image from the Meraki cloud
-10. Meraki cloud returns the snapshot JPEG to NodeRed

 # Dependencies

-The solution has been tested against the following module versions:
+The solution has been tested against the following:

 * Ubuntu 18.04.2 LTS